JonasLoos/ring-nn/README.md

 ### Open Questions

 * How to aggregate the dimensions of a ring neuron?
-Using mean seems like a bad option if the different values are near uniformly distributed (which is expected), because then the mean is not really well defined.
+Using mean (as currently done) seems like a bad option if the different values are near uniformly distributed (which is expected), because then the mean is not really well defined.
 E.g. when aggregating [0,1], all points on the ring are equally close to the datapoints, i.e. potential "means".
 Aggregating probablility distributions and drawing from this might work, but seems very complicated and slow.
+What else could work?
+* How valid is the interpretation as angles for a point on the hypersphere?
+We don't do any real angle arithmetic, so it's a hypertorus, which might have completely different properties.
 * Which non-linearity should be used and where?
-Using cos after the difference seems fine, but
+Using cos after the difference seems fine at first glance, but there might be other options.

 ## Current State